How much does a Switchblade® cost?

 Can I drive this on the highway?

-This is designed as a flying sports car, so yes – you can drive it on roadways with fast speed limits.
-Our ground test vehicle has exceeded 100 mph / 161 kph in testing, which should be ample speed for even the Autobahn.
+This is designed as a flying sports car, so yes – you can definitely drive it on any road, including roadways with fast speed limits.
+Our ground test vehicle has exceeded 100 mph / 161 km/h in testing, which should be ample speed for even the Autobahn.

 Can the Switchblade be operated in and out of a controlled airport?

-Our standard instrument panel will allow flight to and from controlled airports.
+Yes, of course.
+Our standard instrument panel will allow flight to and from controlled airports (those that have an operating control tower, staffed by either Federal or privately-contracted air traffic controllers).
 The whole idea behind the Switchblade is to expand your horizons and capabilities.

 Can I drive the Switchblade in a carpool lane?

-Most states in the U.S. have regulations which allow motorcycles such as the Switchblade to travel in the carpool lane without stickers.
+Most states in the U.S. have regulations that allow motorcycles (which the Switchblade qualifies as) to travel in the carpool lane without stickers.
 Check your local regulations, but in most cases it should be allowed.
 In other countries, local regulations should be checked.

 If I own a Switchblade, will I have to pay toll road fees?

-Most toll roads collect toll from all vehicles.
+Most toll roads collect toll from all vehicles, and while driving you would be subject to any tolls.
 With the Switchblade, you could fly past them in many cases.

 Won’t there be traffic jams in the sky?